brian-peter-dickson/ietf-dprive-id-discovery-plan/ietf-dprive-id-discovery-plan.md

 Implementer requirements follows requirements from user and operator perspectives:

   * Non-functional requirements, e.g. diversity of implementations
-  * Horizontal vs. vertical scaling, for example similar to http servers
   * Use of DANE {{?RFC6698}} for authentication: strict vs. opportunistic
   * Incremental deployment
-  * Cache reuse vs. downgrade?
-Does the cache need to be partitioned?
-When can an in-cache answer retrieved via cleartext be served encrypted to a recursive query?
-  * (Use of TCP fast open) - but this might be a requirement for the actual encryption protocol

 **TODO**: Actual requirements of implementors - essentially, they follow what Operators need?